One year, 3 hours per day

 This program prepares students for an entry-level nursing assistant position in healthcare facilities and also provides an exploration of the various careers in the healthcare industry.
 Students will provide nursing assistant services to patients in a long-term care facility as part of their clinical training.
 Students will gain leadership skills developed through HOSA participation and clinical experience.
 Students may earn the CNA Certification at the end of the year by passing the state board exam and clinical rotation.

 NOTE: Social Security Number is required for background check.

 Dual Credit Offered*: (Learn more about Dual Credit)

-Ivy Tech (6 credits**)
+Ivy Tech (up to 6 credits**)

 • HLHS 113 Dementia Care (3 credits) - varies by instructor

 Ivy Tech (up to 17 credits**)

 • HLHS 100 Intro to Healthcare (3 credits)

 • HLHS 102 Anatomy & Physiology (3 credits*)